ewlin/javascript-crash-course/README.md

 #### *Function*
 ##### Wrap the above in reusable code!
 (AKA a function)
+Function declarations need a `function` keyword, followed by the name of the function, (placeholder parameters inside quotation marks), and then the body of the function wrapped by 2 {} (Curly braces)

+Functions that return an output need a `return` statement at the end of the function body.
+Not all functions need to return a value/output.
 ```javascript
 function lessThan10(num) {
     if (num < 10) {